-IMPORTANT: Zebra strongly recommends the use of Zebra-brand supplies for continuous high-quality printing.
-A wide range of paper, polypropylene, polyester, and vinyl stock has been specifically engineered to enhance the printing capabilities of the printer and prevent premature printhead wear.
+IMPORTANT: Zebra strongly recommends that you use Zebra-brand supplies for continuous high-quality printing.
+A wide range of paper, polypropylene, polyester, and vinyl stock has been specifically engineered to work with your printer for optimal results and prevent premature printhead wear.
 To purchase supplies, go to zebra.com/supplies.